-All stormwater management systems shall be designed to recover treatment volumes within 72 hours.
-For retention systems, only percolation and evaporation may be used to reduce storage and treatment volumes in the system.
-If detention with filtration is proposed, the design must accommodate a safety factor of two, which can be accomplished by increasing storage volumes, providing specified treatment volumes within 36 hours, or other means.
-It is recommended that the treatment volume is simulated as a slug load the computer model.
+Detention and retention systems must be designed to provide treatment volumes specified above within 72 hours following the end of the design storm event.
+For retention systems, only percolation and evapotranspiration may be used to reduce storage and treatment volumes in the system.
+If detention with filtration is proposed, the design must accommodate a safety factor of two which can be accomplished by increasing storage volumes, providing specified treatment volumes within 36 hours, or other means.

+It is recommended that the treatment volume is simulated as a slug load the computer model

-4.5 Erosion and Sediment Control
+4.5 Erosion Control and Stabilization

 The potential for soil erosion is greatly increased when development occurs.
 This is attributed to stripping of vegetation, land clearing activities, increased runoff volumes and rates, and concentration of surface runoff.
 The District requires that measures be taken to minimize soil erosion and sediment transport.
-The erosion and sediment control requirements described in the Applicant's Handbook Volume I shall be followed during construction of the stormwater system.
+BMPs from the FSE&SCIM should be designed, constructed, and maintained consistent with the FSE&SCIM such that at all times, erosion and sedimentation from the system, including the areas served by the system, do not cause violations of applicable state water quality standards in receiving waters.
+Further, because sedimentation of offsite lands can lead to public safety concerns, erosion and sediment controls shall be designed and implemented to retain sediment on-site.
+In particular, the erosion and sediment control requirements described in the Applicant's Handbook Volume I shall be followed during construction of the system.